 Below: A Tucker saddle being used on a trail ride.

-Below are used Tucker saddles for sale on eBay (and often a few used Tucker accessories).
+Below are used and/or clearance Tucker saddles for sale (and sometimes a few used Tucker accessories).

-Below are used Tucker saddles on HorseSaddleShop.com.
-These saddles come from owners/sellers all across the country who use the professional services of HorseSaddleShop to sell their saddle for them.
+Used saddles for sale on HorseSaddleShop come from owners/sellers all across the country who use the professional services of HorseSaddleShop to sell their saddle for them.
 When HorseSaddleShop sells a used saddle for an owner, their process includes:

 - They have the owner/seller ship their saddle to HorseSaddleShop (which is located in Bremen, Indiana).